“How can I spice up my marriage?”

 We have read hundreds of studies that all say one thing: working out with your partner increases sexual intimacy, confidence, attraction, and quality time together.

-To get started, we’ve created two free, fun, and touchy feely workouts for you to try.
+To get started, we’ve created some free, fun, and touchy feely activities for you to try.

 If you want a challenge your balance, flexibility and strength, start with our Couples Yoga Flow Routine.

 Or, to really sweat together and challenge your coordination and cardio, try our HIIT Couples Workout Routine.

 Lastly, to really get hands-on, use our guide to learn how to give your partner a good massage at home.

 Our best program to spice up your marriage is our Couples Yoga Program.
 We partnered with a professional yogi and gymnastics choreographer to create these innovative and challenging partner yoga routines.

 They are hands-down the most effective way to strengthen your mind, body and relationship, together.

 6-Week Couples Yoga Program

 You'll get lifetime access to our five unique and creatively challenging classes.
 Plus, access to future classes and support.